How To Clean A Mattress

 Share the load when turning your mattress

-Many mattresses still require flipping over regularly to keep the filling evenly distributed and to vary the load on the springs.
-Most mattresses are very heavy - particularly when you get to a king or super-king bed - and you shouldn't attempt to turn one by yourself.
+Many mattresses still require flipping over regularly to keep their filling evenly distributed and to vary the load on the springs.
+And given their filling, most mattresses are very heavy, so you shouldn't attempt to turn one by yourself if possible.

-The size and weight of the mattress mean that you could damage your back, shoulders or neck.
-If your mattress needs to be turned, always ask for help.
-If you think you could have a problem finding someone to help, think about buying a non-turn mattress, which only needs to be rotated from head to foot.
+So, if your mattress needs to be turned, always ask for help.
+And if you think you could have a problem finding someone to help, think about buying a non-turn mattress, which only needs to be rotated from head to foot.

-It's generally accepted by mattress experts that protecting your mattress is one of the ways you can make sure that it lasts as long as possible.
-Whether you're protecting a child's mattress during toilet training or protecting your own mattress against wear and tear, it's worth investing in a little extra protection.
+It's generally accepted by mattress experts that protecting your mattress is one of the best ways to ensure it lasts as long as possible.
+Whether you're protecting a child's mattress during toilet training or protecting your own mattress against wear and tear, it's worth investing in a little extra protection:

 Mattress Toppers

 If you want to protect your mattress from stains and other external damage, invest in a mattress topper.
-They are often padded for extra comfort, and easy to wash.
-They slip over the top of your mattress, giving you an extra layer of protection and comfort, helping to prolong the life of your mattress.
+Not only are they often padded for extra comfort but they’re easy to wash too.

 Mattress Protectors

 Offering greater protection than toppers, mattress protectors are designed to lengthen the life of your mattress.
-From waterproof protectors to those that prevent dust and mites, a protector is highly recommended.
+From waterproof protectors to those that prevent dust and mites, a protector is highly recommended for any bed.

 Waterproof toppers and protectors